Getting Into Consulting With a Low GPA (2026)

 Do GPA Cutoffs Vary by Major?

-On the flip side, if the average GPA for English majors at your school is 3.8, a 3.5 GPA may look below average.
+On the flip side, if the average GPA for English majors at your school is 3.8, a 3.5 may look below average.
 STEM and quantitative majors generally receive more lenient GPA evaluation because recruiters understand the grading curves are tougher.

 Does Your School Affect the GPA Cutoff?